JnBrymn/JnBrymn.github.io/_posts/2022-08-07-who-da-boss-clustering.md

 ## But Will it Work with Real Data?
 Well duh.
 It'd be a pretty lame blog post to make all these pretty images and algorithms and only then figure out that it didn't actually work.
 So let's _see_ it work!

 On Twitter I'm [JnBrymn](https://twitter.com/jnbrymn).
 As of this moment, I follow 299 people and 2,132 people follow me.
-Of all those people I follow exactly 144 that follow me back.
+Of all those people I follow, exactly 144 follow me back.
 These are those people:

 <figure>
     <img src='/assets/who-da-boss-clustering/jnbrymn_adjacency_mat_unsorted.png' alt='missing' class="centered"/>
 </figure>

 More specifically, this is the adjacency matrix for these users, just like the much smaller one I introduced in the previous section.
-By looking at the adjacency matrix as is, it is impossible to discern a pattern of any kind.
-But lets apply Who da Boss and then reorganize the rows and columns of this matrix so that people with the same "leader" are in adjacent rows/columns.
+By looking at the adjacency matrix as-is, it is impossible to discern a pattern of any kind.
+But let's apply Who da Boss and then reorganize the rows and columns of this matrix so that people with the same "leader" occupy adjacent rows/columns.

 <figure>
     <img src='/assets/who-da-boss-clustering/jnbrymn_adjacency_mat_sorted.png' alt='missing' class="centered"/>